Nimosteve88/Team-3-RISCV-RV32I_Processor_Project/README.md

 | Yannis Zioulis | 02223077 | **yanniszioulis** | yz9722@ic.ac.uk | [Statement](statements/Yannis.md)                  |

 ## Source Code
 In the table below, you can directly access the source code for the different processor versions.

-You can click on a link to the test results for each version.
-This link contains video evidence of the processor working and instructions to access relevant waveforms.
+In the README for each version, there is a file listing covering contributions, instructions to test, results of testing, detailed documentation explaining our design decisions and details of unit testing.

 If you want to test the code for yourself, click on the test instructions link, where you will be directed to instructions on how to test the processor with both the reference and f1 programs.

+You can click on a link to view the test results for each version.
+The section contains video and image evidence of our processor running the F1 and reference programs.

-You can also view all our test instructions and results in the `test` folder under [test instructions (all versions)] and [test results (all versions)] respectively.
+You can also view all our test instructions and results in the `test` folder under [test instructions (all versions)](https://github.com/Nimosteve88/Team-3-RISCV-RV32I_Processor_Project/tree/main/test#test-instructions-all-versions) and [test results (all versions)](https://github.com/Nimosteve88/Team-3-RISCV-RV32I_Processor_Project/tree/main/test#test-results-all-versions) respectively.

 | Processor Version         | Test Instructions | Test Results |
 |---------------------------|--------------|----------------------|